drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-01-the-todo-app.md

 _Let me tell you about this idea I had.
 Let's try to write software without libraries!_

 ## Say what?!
-Ok, before you start your cancelling tweets, hear me out.
-Programming as a profession is a growing beast, and the programmers are getting more and more dependent on other peoples pieces of code.
+Ok, before you start your canceling tweets, hear me out.
+Programming as a profession is a growing beast, and programmers are getting more and more dependent on other people's pieces of code.

 Don't believe me?
-Write a quick To-Do app in React, Angular or whatever SPA-framework you choose, then compile and see how much code ends up in your application.
-It is borderline ridiculus for such an app.
+Write a quick To-Do app in React, Angular or whatever SPA framework you choose, then compile and see how much code ends up in your application.
+It is borderline ridiculous for such an app.

 ## To-Do React